-The Fondazione Querini Stampalia of Venice hosts the first retrospective exhibition of the artist Luigi Pericle (Basel 1916-Ascona 2001), a leading figure of the European painting scenario in the second half of the 20th century, rescued after years of oblivion.
+The Querini Stampalia Foundation in Venice hosts the first retrospective of the artist Luigi Pericle (Basel 1916-Ascona 2001), a protagonist of European painting of the late twentieth century, re-emerged after years of forgetfulness.

 Author from Basel but, of paternal origin from the Marches (Monterubbiano), Luigi Pericle went through a chapter of art history appreciated by the most famous names in the system: from the collector Peter G. Staechelin to Sir Herbert Read, trustee of the Tate Gallery, from the museologist Hans Hess, curator of the York Art Gallery, to the owners of the Arthur Tooth & Sons gallery in London where he exhibited in the 1960s alongside Appel, Jorn, Tàpies, Dubuffet or Mathieu.
 However, following an important traveling exhibition hosted in various Anglo-Saxon museums, Pericles suddenly retired to private life.
 It was 1965.
 With his wife Orsolina Klainguti, he had already landed since the 1950s in the anarchist paradise of Monte Verità, the famous "hill of utopia" isolated in the woods of the Ticino canton above Ascona, overlooking the northern tip of Lake Maggiore.
 Here he continued to work, study and reflect in solitude.